South Pole Telescope

 The South Pole Telescope (SPT) is a 10 m diameter telescope located at the Amundsen–Scott South Pole Station, Antarctica.
 The telescope is designed for observations in the microwave, millimeter-wave, and submillimeter-wave regions of the electromagnetic spectrum, with the particular design goal of measuring the faint, diffuse emission from the cosmic microwave background (CMB).
-Key results include a wide and deep survey of discovering hundreds of clusters of galaxies using the Sunyaev–Zel'dovich effect, a sensitive 5 arcminute CMB power spectrum survey, and the first detection of B-mode polarized CMB.
+Key results include the first detection of B-mode polarization in the CMB, the discovery of over 1000 clusters of galaxies using the Sunyaev–Zel'dovich effect, the discovery of a population of high-redshift, strongly lensed dusty galaxies, and unprecedentedly sensitive measurements of the primary temperature and polarization power spectra of the CMB at small angular scales.

 The first major survey with the SPT—designed to find distant, massive, clusters of galaxies through their interaction with the CMB, with the goal of constraining the dark energy equation of state—was completed in October 2011.
 In early 2012, a new camera (SPTpol) was installed on the SPT with even greater sensitivity and the capability to measure the polarization of incoming light.
-This camera operated from 2012–2016 and was used to make unprecedentedly deep high-resolution maps of hundreds of square degrees of the Southern sky.
+This camera operated from 2012–2016 and was used to make deep, high-resolution maps of hundreds of square degrees of the Southern sky.
 In 2017, the third-generation camera SPT-3G was installed on the telescope, providing nearly an order-of-magnitude increase in detectors in the focal plane.

-The SPT collaboration is made up of over a dozen (mostly North American) institutions, including the University of Chicago, the University of California, Berkeley, Case Western Reserve University, Harvard/Smithsonian Astrophysical Observatory, the University of Colorado Boulder, McGill University, Michigan State University, The University of Illinois at Urbana-Champaign, University of California, Davis, Ludwig Maximilian University of Munich, Argonne National Laboratory, and the Fermi National Accelerator Laboratory.
-It is funded by the National Science Foundation and the Department of Energy.
+The SPT collaboration is made up of over a dozen (mostly North American) institutions.
+It is led out of the University of Chicago by project director John Carlstrom.
+The SPT program is funded primarily by the National Science Foundation and the United States Department of Energy.

 Microwave and millimeter-wave observations at the South Pole

-The South Pole region is the premier observing site in the world for millimeter-wavelength observations.
+The South Pole region is among the premier observing sites in the world for millimeter-wavelength observations.
 The Pole's high altitude of 2.8 km above sea level means the atmosphere is thin, and the extreme cold keeps the amount of water vapor in the air low.
 This is particularly important for observing at millimeter wavelengths, where incoming signals can be absorbed by water vapor, and where water vapor emits radiation that can be confused with astronomical signals.
 Since the sun does not rise and set daily, the atmosphere at the pole is particularly stable.
 In addition, no interference exists from the sun in the millimeter range during the months of polar night.